-- 49. In England and Wales, there is a mandatory legal duty for all regulated healthcare professionals to report to the police where: - a. a child or young person (under the age of 18) has told you that they have been subject to female genital mutilation (FGM); or - b. you have observed a physical sign appearing to show your patient (under the age of 18) has been subject to FGM.
+44. In England, there is a mandatory legal duty for all regulated healthcare professionals to report to the police where:

-- 50. If you encounter such a situation as set out above, you must call 101 as soon as possible to report it to the police and consult the Department of Health advice on this subject. - 51.
+- a.
+A child or young person (under the age of 18) has told you that they have had female genital mutilation (FGM); or - b.
+You have observed a physical sign appearing to show your patient (under the age of 18) has had FGM. - 45.
+If you encounter such a situation as set out above, you must call 101 as soon as possible to report it to the police and consult the Department of Health advice on this subject. - 46.
 Whilst the scope of practice of optometrists and dispensing opticians means that it is less likely that you will encounter such situations, patients may still confide in you as a healthcare professional and you need to be aware of the reporting requirements in these circumstances.

-4. Complying with external investigations
+Section 4: Complying with external investigations

-- 52. There are a very small number of circumstances where you may encounter requests for information from authorities that have the power to request this from you as part of their role.
-These include: - a. the police and other statutory enforcement authorities such as HMRC; - b. the NHS Counter-Fraud Authority; - c. the court or a judge/coroner of the court; and - d. the GOC. - 53.
+- 47. There are a very small number of circumstances where you may encounter requests for information from authorities that have the power to request this from you as part of their role.
+These include:: - a.
+The police and other statutory enforcement authorities such as HMRC - b.
+The NHS Counter-Fraud Authority - c.
+The court or a judge/coroner of the court - 48.
 When asked for information about your patients by an authority in relation to an investigation, you should ask authorities to provide you with details about their power to request information (i.e. under which statute they are asking for the information), what specific information they require and why they want it.
-You should ask for them to provide this in writing. - 54.
-Once you have received these details from the relevant authority, you may then disclose information to fulfil their request. - 55.
+You should ask for them to provide this in writing. - 49.
+Once you have received these details from the relevant authority, you may then disclose information to fulfil their request. - 50.
 Such authorities do not have an automatic right to all information you hold about your patients and you should only ever disclose the minimum amount possible to fulfil the request.
-If you feel a request for information is too broad, or you are unsure about the legitimacy of the request,
+If you feel a request for information is too broad, or you are unsure about the legitimacy of the request, ask the requesting authority for more information and/or seek further advice from a colleague, professional body, indemnity insurer or independent legal adviser. - 51.
+If there is a court order or warrant in place, you may be legally compelled to release certain information.